Divine retribution: Rebuttals

-Orthodox rabbi Shmuley Boteach denounces such claims since they carry the implication of victim blaming, writing that "For many of the faithful, the closer they come to God, the more they become enemies of man."
-He contrasts the Jewish tradition, which affords a special place to "arguing with God", with an approach to religion that "taught people not to challenge, but to submit.
+Orthodox Rabbi Shmuley Boteach denounces such claims since they carry the implication of victim blaming and wrote, "For many of the faithful, the closer they come to God, the more they become enemies of man".
+He contrasts the Jewish tradition, which affords a special place for "arguing with God", with an approach to religion that "taught people not to challenge, but to submit.
 Not to question, but to obey.
-Not how to stand erect, but to be stooped and bent in the broken posture of the meek and pious."
-Speaking about the COVID-19 pandemic, Boteach said "I utterly reject and find it sickening when people believe that this is some kind of punishment from God – that really upsets me."
+Not how to stand erect, but to be stooped and bent in the broken posture of the meek and pious".
+Speaking about the COVID-19 pandemic, Boteach said "I utterly reject and find it sickening when people believe that this is some kind of punishment from God – that really upsets me".

-A Jesuit priest, James Martin, wrote on Twitter in response to Hurricane Sandy that "If any religious leaders say tomorrow that the hurricane is God's punishment against some group, they're idiots.
-God's ways are not our ways."
+A Jesuit priest, James Martin, stated on Twitter in response to Hurricane Sandy, "If any religious leaders say tomorrow that the hurricane is God's punishment against some group, they're idiots.
+God's ways are not our ways".